andrew-disario/docker-database/README.md

 <b> Set Up Database and Query Data</b>
 1. Open the SQL Editor
-2. Run the queries below one at a time:
+2. Run the SQL queries below one at a time:
     - ***CREATE DATABASE db;***
     - ***USE db;***
     - ***CREATE TABLE employees(id int not null, name text, primary key (id));***